Julie's Multiple Award-Winning Equine Law Book is Available for Purchase!

 Crossing virtually all equine breeds and disciplines, her law practice serves a national** clientele of stables, professionals, associations, veterinarians, businesses, show management, insurers, trainers, "celebrity clinicians," and individual horse owners.

 Hard-to-find Equine Law Experience.
-She has taken Equine Law cases to trial in 4 states and has achieved numerous victories.
+She has handed Equine Law cases at trial in 4 states and has achieved numerous victories.
 In one year, she won jury trials in three states (Ohio, Illinois, and Michigan), 2 appeals, and a major Federal Court insurance coverage case.
 In addition, she has helped clients avoid legal disputes by drafting a wide variety of equine industry contracts, including waivers/releases, purchase or sales contracts, boarding contracts, training contracts, leases, and numerous others.
 She has drafted several hundreds of equine-related contracts.

 Equine Industry Service.
 Her equine industry volunteer work includes service on boards of the American Youth Horse Council and the Equine Land Conservation Resource.
 She also has served for several years on the Planning Board for the National Conference on Equine Law.